MicrosoftDocs/powerbi-docs/powerbi-docs/create-reports/service-goals-check-in.md

 ms.service: powerbi
 ms.subservice: pbi-reports-dashboards
 ms.topic: how-to
-ms.date: 06/14/2022
+ms.date: 07/08/2022
 ---
-# View and update your metrics in Power BI
+# Stay on top of your metrics

 [!INCLUDE [applies-no-desktop-yes-service](../includes/applies-no-desktop-yes-service.md)]

 Metrics in Power BI let customers curate their metrics and track them against key business objectives, in a single pane.
-In addition to seeing all your metrics in one view, scorecards make it easy for you to dig deeper into the data, update your metrics, and make notes on important events.
+In addition to seeing all your metrics in one view, scorecards make it easy for you to dig deeper into the data, update your metrics, make notes on important events and follow metrics.
 These features are covered in this section.

 ## View metric details